 Who can perform a website launch?

-A marketing expert can help you strategize the launch of your website.
+can help you strategize the launch of your website.
 They can even help you effectively build your recipient list so that you launch your website in front of as large an audience as possible.

 Step 15: Build your customer list

 To secure the future of your online business, you need to be continuously strengthening your customer acquisition channel, this involves active marketing rather reactive marketing.